Florida Cranberry / Roselle

 To say the least they are pretty useful plants.
 Did I mention yet that the plant is also grown in some areas for the fiber in the stem that they use instead of jute to make burlap?

 The plants produce edible calyces immediately after flowering that have a pleasant tart flavor.
-Although I understand the association with a cranberry, it has none of the bitterness that I associate with the cranberry flavor.
-It is one of my favorite new finds.
-Although I have been drinking teas with it included as a flavor in a mix, absolutely nothing compares to adding a few of the fresh or even dried calyces to a cup of home brewed tea.
+Although I understand the association with a cranberry, it has none of the bitterness or resin flavor tones that I associate with the cranberry flavor.
+It has long been one of my favorite finds.
+Although I have been used to drinking teas with it included as a flavor in a mix, absolutely nothing compares to the plant fresh in the garden.
+Adding a few of the fresh or even dried calyces to a cup of home brewed tea.
 It has a flavor all it’s own, but very berry – sweet and tart.
+I love to make a honey preserve with roselle calyx, a slice of ginger and a stick of cinnamon and stick it in the fridge to meld together for a month or two.
+Its makes the most amazing tea. you can also cook down those calyces and add a simple syrup for the most amazing better than strawberry tasting thick rich syrup to add to your morning yogurt, oatmeal or your ice cream treat!
 It is amazing and if you haven’t tried one of these in your garden do it now!
-As soon as you have tried them you will be looking around your garden for more space to grow these delicious beauties next year!
+As soon as you do, you will be looking around your garden for more space to grow these delicious beauties next year!

-Planting Season for Roselle / Florida Cranberry in Jacksonville and St. Augustine Florida and the surrounding areas:
+Planting Season for Roselle / Florida Cranberry in Jacksonville & St. Augustine Florida and the surrounding areas:

 Plant the seeds as soon as the soil warms in spring.
 Mid February is when I start my seeds and cuttings can be taken in summer.
 Plants from containers can be planted in spring or summer and will establish quickly into the landscape.